 When Should I Contact an Orange County Dog Bite Lawyer?

-If you have been the victim of a serious personal injury due to a dog bite, our experienced dog bite lawyers in Orange County can provide the knowledgeable representation you need to help you recover the compensation you deserve in the form of a dog bite settlement or verdict.
+If you have been the victim of a serious personal injury due to a dog bite, Huntington Beach personal injury attorney Timothy J. Ryan can provide the knowledgeable representation you need to help you recover the compensation you deserve in the form of a dog bite settlement or verdict.

 Call (714) 898-4444 to take advantage of a free one-on-one consultation.
 We'll let you know what options you have available to you and to answer any questions you may have.
 The consultation is free and there is no obligation to retain our services.